 2. Try to understand their frame of mine

 It is easy to see critical words and then read in motivation.
 That can be a critical mistake.
 Don't assume that someone is out to get you.
 A customer may have found something to be problematic with your company and might genuinely want to alert others.
 Chances are slim that they want to destroy you or see your business fail or any of the other assumptions owners might make.
-The negative reviewers don't necessarily have the best of intents at hand.
+The negative reviewers don't necessarily have the best of intentions at hand.
 Some might only want to feel like an important person and use your business to achieve that.
 Whatever the case, the specifics will direct your response.

 3. Consider what might be true